PyLink/PyLink/docs/technical/pmodule-spec.md

 - `can-track-servers`
 - `has-ts`

-Whereas `PyLinkNetworkCore` defines no capabilities (i.e. the empty set) by default.
+Whereas `PyLinkNetworkCore` defines no capabilities (i.e. an empty set) by default.

 ## PyLink structures
 In this section, `self` refers to the network object/protocol module instance itself (i.e. from its own perspective).